Watch our Video

-This is what I've learned in 25 years as a charity chairman, board mentor and trustee in 20 simple steps.
-Basically, the Charity Commission guidance for trustees (CC3 - The Essential Trustee) on how to be a good trustee, but simpler and much more practical.
-Links to the Commission guidance on what makes a good trustee is at the end.
+The advice in this guide on what makes a good trustee is what I've learned in 25 years as a charity chair, board mentor and trustee in 20 simple steps.
+Basically, the Charity Commission guidance for trustees on how to be a good trustee, but simpler and much more practical.

 Find Funding, Free Help & Resources - Everything Is Free.